The Email

 Rico swung his head his way and if not for the sunglasses, he might have been turned to stone with that glare.

 “Of course they did!
 Garrett did too!
 He got more of a verbal beating than I did!
 It was humiliating!
 Jimmy – they called you a loose cannon.
 They wanted to fire you.
-I had to explain that you were not very experienced and just spooked.
+I had to explain that you were not very experienced and just got spooked.
 They thought you were trying to get OSHA involved.
-Potential lawsuits.”
+Potential lawsuits!
+The whole damn works.”

 “But.
 I wasn’t – I just wanted to change things…”

 “You have to understand, the executive level thinks in terms of liability.
 They think about the bottom line and their jobs.
-You have to go through the proper channels.
+You have to go through the proper channels before you do that.
+They don’t think of the job as you do.
 You messed up!”

-That answer cut Jimmy’s confidence into shreds.
-Everything he worked for and everything he dreamed for, all of that felt meaningless now.
-After dozens of interviews that he was rejected from and after over a hundred jobs applied for, he finally thought this place was a good place to start a career.
+That answer cut Jimmy’s remaining confidence into shreds.
+He was twenty-seven and had no stable job or career.
+Everything he worked for and everything he dreamed for, all of that felt meaningless after he failed to get a quality job after college.
+After dozens of interviews and over a hundred jobs applied for, he finally thought this place was a good place to find stability.
 Then the job started to take a toll on him when he realized that things were much different from expectations.
+He thought differently, learned differently, and saw things differently.
+And all his coworkers around him did too.

 “I…I am putting in my two weeks soon.”
 Jimmy uttered.